2peagles/Portfolio/README.md

 I REALLY ENJOYED THIS I'M SURE IT'S NOT SUPER GOOD LOOKING BUT IT WAS FUN TO BUILD RAN INTO SOME CHALLENGES BUT I FIGURED EVERYTHING OUT

 I CAN'T WAIT TO LEARN MORE THING AND ADDED THEM AS I FEEL : )

+I came back to this site after to add something to the site and I realized just how bad this is, it's not responsive, I didn't check!
+So I will be coming back to this to make that work.